 Early Start Programme

-Update June 2021 - We still have a number of places available for our Early Start Programme starting Sept 2021.
+We still have a number of places available for Early Start 22/23.
 Please contact the school office for more information.

 Please find below our Early Start Policy and a copy of our Application Form.
 Application forms are also available from the office.
 Please be aware that submitting an enrolment form for a child does not guarantee a place in Early Start.
 Places will be allocated based on the criteria laid out in our Early Start Policy below.